-- Awesome Moments: Lynne Thigpen as the Statue of Liberty.
+- Lynne Thigpen as the Statue of Liberty.
 Hell yeah, Makeup Department!

-- Awesome Music/Ear Worm: The theme song, although not as well remembered as the one from its predecessor, is catchy in its own right.
+- Awesome Music/Ear Worm: The theme song, although not as well-remembered as the one from its predecessor, is catchy in its own right.
 You can hear a high-quality version of it (ripped from the Where in Time Is Carmen Sandiego?
 (1997) disc) here.
 Notably, though Rockapella aren't the ones singing it this time, the song was co-written by then-Rockapella member Sean Altman.

 - Fridge Logic: Wait, if there's a Delayed Ripple Effect, how does ACME know that something has been stolen?
 Time hasn't changed yet, and even if it had it wouldn't matter because getting it back and returning it wouldn't help because time has changed to accommodate this fact.
 And if history changes so that the item never existed in that time period...
 Oh, we've gone cross-eyed!
 In short, let's just say the show runs on this, although the same could be said of any series with Time Police.